scylladb/scylla-graphite-monitoring/README.md

  * `tessera` - dashboard server ([project page](https://github.com/urbanairship/tessera)), connecting to graphite server inside `metrics-server`
  * `riemann-dash` - dashboard server ([project page](http://riemann.io/dashboard.html)), connecting to riemann inside `metrics-server`

+You can but don't have to start all dashboards, you can pick the one you prefer.

 ## Metrics server

 To start the container, run: